 Iterate & enhance

-The volume of content on Wessex Archaeology's existing website had grown organically over the years, which had resulting a mass of content that was very difficult to penetrate and navigate.
+The volume of content on Wessex Archaeology's existing website had grown organically over the years, which had resulted in a mass of content that was very difficult to penetrate and navigate.
 Microserve's first task was to understand how much of the existing content was still relevant and delivering value for users, then to work out how we could use this great collection of content to our best advantage.

 One of the key objectives was to simplify the IA and content structure, and make sure that the most compelling content was surfaced during key user journeys.
 We then providing clear calls-to-action to help users get to the next logical step in their journey, addressing both the needs to the user and the business objective to stimulate more enquiries.